Snazzy11/Wizard101-Titanium-Bot/README.md

 PROGRAM.
 I AM NOT LIABLE FOR ANY ACTIONS THE BOT TAKES IF YOU ARE UNABLE TO STOP THE PROGRAM.

 This is a bot, made in Python, that purchases titanium from the Wizard101 bazzar.
 It always attempts to purchase the entirety of the bundle that is on sale, so you need to have enough money to buy it.
+Note that you need to have PyAutoGUI for this to work.

 I do not support botting or cheating in video games, this bot was only made because some people have a slower connection, reaction time, or other reasons that make it difficult to purchase the rare